 The Odisha Society of the Americas (OSA) is a non-political, non-profit, and voluntary association recognized as a 501(c)(3) public non-profit in the United States.
 OSA was established in 1969 by a few visionary Oriyas who thought of establishing Oriya identity in the adopted land.
 The society was incorporated in 1981 in Tennessee as a non-profit corporation for promoting activities for a better understanding of Oriya culture and exchange of information between Orissa, United States and Canada.
 It held an annual get-together called convention, where people of Oriya origin from different parts of USA and Canada mingled and shared experiences of ethnic living.

-Today OSA is a strong organization with more than 1000 member families and close to 2000 members.
+Today OSA is a strong organisation with more than 1000 member families and close to 2000 members.
 This is due to individuals stepping forward to support different activities of OSA with innovative ideas which, when implemented, benefit us all.
-The organization has now spread into many regional chapters, which operate as a social umbrella for different regions in the US and Canada.
+The organisation has now spread into many regional chapters, which operate as a social umbrella for different regions in the US and Canada.
 The chapters arrange various activities such as Odia festivals, social get together, cultural events and participate in the cultural life of the local community as representatives of Odia culture.
-Besides these the annual convention is known as the centerpiece of the OSA’s activities.
+Besides these the annual convention is known as the centrepiece of the OSA’s activities.

 In the constitution, the objectives are mentioned as:

 - To form a non-political and non-profit organization of all persons interested in Orissa.